 - We will not sell, lease, or rent your individual-level information (i.e., information about a single individual's genotypes, diseases or other traits/characteristics) to any third party or to a third party for research purposes without your explicit consent.

 - We understand and respect the sensitive nature of the information you may provide to us, including information about your genetic characteristics, disease conditions, racial and ethnic origin, etc. To that end, we strive to be transparent in our collection, use and disclosure of this information and to ask for your explicit consent to share such sensitive information with third parties.
 Please see below to learn more about our sharing and consent practices.

 - We are committed to providing a secure and safe environment for our Services.

 Please review this Privacy Statement and our Terms of Service.
 By using our Services, you agree to all of the policies and procedures described in the foregoing documents.
-23andMe, Inc. is headquartered at 1390 Shorebird Way, Mountain View, CA 94043 and is referred to herein as 23andMe (or “we,” “us,” “our”) and includes all of our commonly owned companies.
+23andMe, Inc. is headquartered at 899 West Evelyn Avenue, Mountain View, CA 94041 and is referred to herein as 23andMe (or "we," "us," "our") and includes all of our commonly owned companies.

 1. What information we collect

 - Registration Information.
 When you register an account with us or purchase our Services, we collect personal information, such as your name, date of birth, billing and shipping address, payment information (e.g., credit card) and contact information such as your email and phone number.